vladimiryardan/Taffy-Wiki/Index-of-API-Methods.md

 **Use it inside:** [configureTaffy](#configureTaffy)<br/>
 **Parameters:**

 * customClassDotPath (string) - Dot-notation path to the CFC to be used by default.
+Alternately, you can pass in a beanId and the class will be requested from the bean factory.
+This works with both the internal bean factory (your `/resources` folder) and if you are using an external bean factory.

 When you change the default Representation Class, all responses will use your custom default class, unless you specifically override that request, using the (optional) second parameter to the **[representationOf](#representationOf)** function.